Skip to main content

 • you've taken your methotrexate daily instead of weekly

-Take the methotrexate packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the methotrexate packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Taking folic acid